 - How many days you will allow for the project?

-Don’t forget to mention your real nickname and to give them a formal thanks
+Don’t forget to mention your real nickname and give them a formal thanks

 No buyers like robotic proposals.